Minerals Management Service (MMS), Interior.

 Regulatory Planning and Review (Executive Order 12866)

 This rule will have no impact on the oil and gas industry operators that comply with Federal OCS regulations.
-For those operators whose noncompliance results in a civil penalty, the increase resulting from the inflation factor of 1.075 amounts to an increase of less than $241,000 spread over an average of 32 cases per year or slightly over $15,500 additional per case.
-This is using data over the past 10 years and averaging civil penalties paid and number of cases paid per year.
-This dollar amount is relatively insignificant as compared to the considerable operational costs and liability risks associated with activities on the OCS.
+For those operators whose non-compliance results in a civil penalty, the increase resulting from the inflation factor of 1.18 amounts to an increase of less than $200,000 spread over an average of 37 cases per year or slightly over $5,000 additional per case.
+This is using data over the past 9 years and averaging civil penalties paid and number of cases paid per year.
+This dollar amount is very minor considering the considerable sums of money operators must have to operate on the OCS.
 This is true for even the smallest of OCS operators.

 Your comments are important.
 The Small Business and Agriculture Regulatory Enforcement Ombudsman and 10 Regional Fairness Boards were established to receive comments from small businesses about Federal agency enforcement actions.
 The Ombudsman will annually evaluate the enforcement activities and rate each agency's responsiveness to small business.
-If you wish to comment on the actions of BOEMRE, call 1-888-734-3247.
+If you wish to comment on the actions of MMS, call 1-888-REG-FAIR (1-888-734-3247).
 You may comment to the Small Business Administration without fear of retaliation.
-Allegations of discrimination/retaliation filed with the Small Business Administration will be investigated for appropriate action.
+Disciplinary action for retaliation by an MMS employee may include suspension or termination from employment with the Department of the Interior.

-a.
-Will not have an annual effect on the economy of $100 million or more.
+1. Does not have an annual effect on the economy of $100 million or more.
+As described above, we estimate an annual increase of $5,000 per civil penalty case.

 Takings Implication Assessment (Executive Order 12630)